Skip to content

 But while the outlook for the week may have a few bunkers, after a chilly and possibly damp start it appears nature will be showing its benign side to the participants and spectators at the PGA Championship at the Aronimink Golf Course in Newtown Square.

-It is unlikely that the golfers will be contending with significant wind gusts, meteorologists say, and conditions will be become progressively better from the time match play starts Thursday through the Sunday finale.
-Temperatures on Sunday afternoon could reach the mid-80s, which would be about 40 degrees higher than they were expected to be Tuesday morning.
+Conditions will be become progressively better from the time match play starts Thursday through the Sunday finale.
+Temperatures on Sunday afternoon could reach the mid-80s, which would be about 40 degrees higher than they were Tuesday morning.

-“I think we’re looking pretty good,” said John Feerick, a golf enthusiast familiar with the Aronimink course and a senior meteorologist with AccuWeather Inc.
+In general, said John Feerick, a golf enthusiast familiar with the Aronimink course and a senior meteorologist with AccuWeather Inc., “I think we’re looking pretty good.”

 The forecast through the PGA tournament

-The sun is due to return for Tuesday practice rounds, but forecast highs in the mid-60s would be several degrees below normal.
+The sun has returned for Tuesday practice rounds, but temperatures in the mid-60s would be several degrees below normal.

 For Thursday, “some of the models are showing showers lingering,” said Eric Hoeflich, meteorologist at the National Weather Service, a self-described “pretty big golf fan.”